-On June 17, the Municipal Transit Authority in Guayaquil launched the "It didn't have to happen" campaign to reduce speeding among motorcyclists.
+On June 17, the Municipality of Guayaquil, through its Public Municipal Company of Transit and Mobility, ATM launched the "It didn't have to happen" campaign to reduce speeding among motorcyclists.
 In 2023, 2,373 people died in traffic crashes in Ecuador.
 The campaign highlighted motorcyclists' vulnerability and the fatal consequences of speeding while also emphasizing the emotional impact of road crashes on families.

-Target audience: Two-wheel drivers aged between 18 and 55.
-Campaign objectives:
+Target audience: Two-wheel drivers

+aged between 18 and 55.

-Increase two-wheeler road users' awareness of the consequences of speeding, their risk perception, and the likelihood that motorcyclists and car drivers will obey posted speed limits.
+Campaign objectives: Increase twowheeler road users' awareness of the consequences of speeding, their risk perception, and the likelihood that motorcyclists and car drivers will obey posted speed limits.